Bonnie S. Klapper: The Don Lucho Super Cartel

+Personal life

+Klapper is an advocate for animal rights.
+She worked with Animal Rescue Corps in 2022 to rescue dogs from a shelter threatened by organized crime.
+Klapper has provided pro bono legal work for animal advocacy organizations as well as representing and advising animal rights activists charged with crimes relating to protest activity.

 In popular media

-Klapper and Special Agent Romedio Viola, the agent with whom she worked during most of her career, were the subject of a book published in 2011 called The Takedown: A Suburban Mom, the Son of a Coal Miner and the Unlikely Demise of Colombia's Brutal Norte Valle Cartel by investigative author Jeffrey Robinson.
-The book details Klapper's and Viola's 15-year effort to identify and systematically dismantle the Norte Valle Cartel which, at its pinnacle, was responsible for 50% and 60% of the cocaine which entered the United States.
-It describes the contract placed on her and Viola's lives, by Carlos Arturo Patino, alias "Patemuro," a violent cartel leader who sought retribution against the two for his arrest by hiring a contract killer to murder them, and the efforts by cartel leader Luis Hernando Gomez Bustamante, also known as "Rasguno," and his attorney, to discredit the two personally and professionally, in retribution for his conviction.

-Klapper and Romedio’s work was featured in the CNN show Declassified episode "the North Valle Cartel", which aired on October 6, 2019.
+Klapper work was featured in the CNN show Declassified episode "the North Valle Cartel", which aired on October 6, 2019.
 Klapper is also featured in the National Geographic Series “Drug Lords – Next Generation.”

 Klapper has been interviewed in the US, South America and Europe as an expert in the areas of drug trafficking, money laundering and legal ethics and has acted as a legal commentator for the Associated Press, Vice Media, the BBC and the Guardian.

 Klapper’s work rescuing dogs from the cartel/gang wars in Mexico has featured in print media and on radio.